fac-members/fac-slides/src/slides/tfb/pitches/index.md

 ---

-We'll then split into rotating breakout rooms for Q&A sessions
+We'll split into small groups for Q&A sessions

 ---

-In each breakout room, we'll have a Product Owner and a group of developers.
+In each group, we'll have a Product Owner and a few developers

-Developers will take turns asking questions and getting a deeper sense of the product idea.
+Developers will take turns asking questions and getting a deeper sense of the product idea

 ---